 The Key to Understanding the Complexities of Snake Dreams

 Master dreamers know that dreams are linked to ancient archetypes or universal themes that predate modern man by thousands of years.
-As a result, the imagery in your dreams may parallel ancient dramas you are not consciously aware of.
+As a result, the imagery in your dreams may parallel ancient dramas you may not be consciously aware of.

 Therefore, when you look beyond the obvious meaning and explore the mythic quality of your dream images, you connect with the unseen, deeper implications of your dreams.
 You can more easily access the many layers, plumbing the depths beyond the obvious layer or two you immediately grasp upon waking.

 So without further ado, let’s get started.